 We therefore bear full responsibility for our decisions and actions, and we

 are rewarded and punished in kind.
-If predestination
+If predestination determined our futures,

-(Maimonides himself admits elsewhere that each person has natural
+(Maimonides himself asserts elsewhere that each person has natural

 neighbors exert a powerful influence.
-And certainly when we are judged
+And certainly, when we are judged,

 (As another aside, it's interesting to note that the concept of

-predestination -- that whether or not we will attain
+predestination -- that whether or not we will be righteous and attain

 salvation is predetermined before our births by G-d -- long preceded the

 Protestant Reformation and John Calvin -- as we lay historians typically

 associate it.
 (Maimonides was writing in the 12th Century.)
 Apparently, the

 belief that our fates are out of our control has within it a strong

 attraction.
-I may in fact not have a soul destined for salvation and heaven, but it is not
+I may in fact not have a soul destined for heaven, but it is not

 my worry.
-And more importantly, there is no reason I must behave in
+And more important, there is no reason I must behave in order to

 The above discussion raises another issue.
 The following question has been

 about it: If man has free will, can he destroy the world?
 Our advanced(?)

 civilization has certainly invented the weaponry to do the job with some

 left over (not sure what we'd use it for).
 Now if G-d truly grants free

 will, and He allows us to run and ruin our own lives any way we choose,

 what's to stop us from destroying ourselves and the world in the process?

 (We've certainly been able to drive many species to extinction -- most

 certainly against G-d's will.
-Now how about the human
+Now how about the human race?)

 But it does not seem so simple.
 Our tradition makes it clear that G-d